Cultural Competence in Healthcare: Definition and Examples

 - Acknowledge: Respect patient diversity as important elements of their individual value systems.
 Affirm that quality care includes sensitivity to a patient’s unique needs.

 - Act: Take steps to minimize disparities by implementing concrete changes to your organizational systems.
+Review your internal diversity and hiring practices to find ways to incorporate cultural diversity within your healthcare team.
 Engage in continuous reflection and new learning to ensure your facility is responding appropriately.

 Examples of Cultural Competence in Healthcare